ssea-lab/FSC4WebService/README.md

 # Few-shot Classification for Web Service

-This repository contains the source code and datasets for our FGCS papaer: *Multi-Information Fusion Based Few-shot Web Service Classification*
+This repository contains the source code and datasets for our FGCS paper: *Multi-Information Fusion Based Few-shot Web Service Classification*

 The code is partially referred to https://github.com/YujiaBao/Distributional-Signatures